GuardiaN

-Ladislav Kovács (born July 9, 1991), known professionally as GuardiaN, is a Slovak professional Counter-Strike: Global Offensive (CS:GO) player and former Counter-Strike: Source (CS:S) and Counter-Strike (CS) player.
+Ladislav Kovács (born July 9, 1991), known professionally as GuardiaN, is a Slovak former professional Counter-Strike: Global Offensive (CS:GO), Counter-Strike: Source (CS:S) and Counter-Strike (CS) player.
 He is known for being one of the best players with the AWP and one of the best players overall.
 He played for team Natus Vincere (Na'Vi) for most of his career in CS:GO until entering free agency in February 2021.
+He announced his retirement in March 4, 2025.